You can find Part I of this series here

 Where other forms were used it seemed generally tied to a specific purpose.
 As in the book, Pantalaimon favours a wildcat form for fighting.
 And the mouse puppet would come into play when Pantalaimon needed to disappear from the stage.
 Lyra's actor would tuck the mouse-puppet dæmon away safely in her pocket and his puppeteer (more on which below) would stay off-stage.

-The puppet's approach to transformation
+The puppet approach to mutability

 I recently, and with excellent timing, read a lovely and wise piece on the great The Muppet Christmas Carol and why the author, Ethan Warren, considers it not just the best but the most triumphantly accurate to the soul and voice of Dickens' story.
 In it Warren notes how Dickens, especially as a writer operating before cinema had arrived to influence all of our storytelling imaginations towards the filmic, described the three spirits of A Christmas Carol, in terms that the many visual adaptors have struggled to embody.